 - Risky occupation or hobbies

-- Medical conditions unrelated to RA (i.e. heart disease, cancer)
+- Medical conditions unrelated to rheumatoid arthritis (i.e. heart disease, cancer)

-Despite receiving a denial, you should not give up on securing life insurance.
+Despite receiving a denial, you should not give up on buying life insurance.
 Each life insurance company has their own set of underwriting (process of assessing eligibility for insurance) guidelines.

 A denial with one company doesn’t mean a denial across the board.
+There are so many life insurance options.
 At Rheumatoid Arthritis Life Insurance, we understand the intricacies of life insurance and RA.

 We work directly with life insurance companies on your behalf to secure the best possible rates.
 Even if you don’t qualify for traditional, fully-underwritten life insurance, there are still options available to you.

 We can explore whether or not a graded death benefit or guaranteed life issue policy makes sense for you.

 In order to best present your life insurance application, there’s some specific information we will need: